Reiten966/Polyformer/Electronics/README.md

 - Insert SD card into your PC, download and install Pios on the SD card.
 [Download Pios here](https://www.raspberrypi.com/software/)
+- After installation, remove and reinsert the SD card.

 - Set up network SSID on the pi: